astronomer/docs/software/integrate-auth-system.md

 5. Save the `Client ID` generated for this Okta app for use in the next steps.

 6. Optional.
-To ensure that an Okta tile appears, set `Initiate Login URI` to `https://houston.BASEDOMAIN/v1/oauth/start?provider=okta`.
+To ensure that an Okta tile appears for Astronomer, set `Initiate Login URI` to `https://houston.BASEDOMAIN/v1/oauth/start?provider=okta`.

-#### Enable Okta in your config.yaml file
+#### Step 2: Integrate Okta with Astronomer Software

 Add the following to your `config.yaml` file in your `astronomer` directory: